ChochChill/github_basics/README.md

     ```
     $ git push -u origin master
     ```
-## And now if we go and check our repository page on GitHub
+## And now if you go and check our repository page on GitHub
-you will find your code is uploaded into the repository.
+you will find your code uploaded into the repository.